DCAN-Labs/HBCD_CBRAIN_PROCESSING/docs/source/bids_details.rst

 This partitioning of derivatives into session-specific folders is done to ensure the integrity of ongoing processing.
-For end users who are instead interacting with a one-time data dump of the HBCD data, the outputs will be re-organized into a single derivatives structure that contains the outputs for all sessions worth of processing.
+For end users who are instead interacting with HBCD data via the public data release, the outputs will be re-organized into a single derivatives structure that contains the outputs for all sessions worth of processing.
 For example, this means that the first two folders seen below would be merged to create the third folder: ::

    #Note!
-This is what you will see as a user...
+This is what is seen internally.
    derivatives/ses-V02/<pipeline_name>/sub-<label>/...
    derivatives/ses-V03/<pipeline_name>/sub-<label>/...
-   derivatives/<pipeline_name>/sub-<label>/...
+   #Note!
+This is what will be seen by end users
+   bids/derivatives/<pipeline_name>/sub-<label>/...